aebergl/MatSurv/README.md

 # MatSurv
+MatSurv is a simple survival analysis function for MATLAB that creates a KM-plot with risk table.
+Survival statistics, such as log rank p-value Hazard Ration (HR) are also calculated.
+The log rank test have been tested to give the same results as SAS and R. The style of the KM-plot is easily changed with input parameters.
+No additional toolboxes are needed.
+MatSurv was inspired by the [survminer R-package](https://github.com/kassambara/survminer).

 USAGE:
   MatSurv(TimeVar, EventVar, GroupVar,'param', value, ...) creates a Kaplan-Meier plot,
   a risk table and calculates a log rank p-value

-  [p] = MatSurv( ... ) returns the log rank p-value [p, fh] = MatSurv( ... ) returns both p-value and figure handle [p, fh, stats] = MatSurv( ... ) returns additions stats from log rank test [p, fh, stats] = MatSurv([], [], [], ... ) loads test dataset
+  [p] = MatSurv( ... ) returns the log rank p-value

+  [p, fh] = MatSurv( ... ) returns both p-value and figure handle

+  [p, fh, stats] = MatSurv( ... ) returns additions stats from log rank test

+  [p, fh, stats] = MatSurv([], [], [], ... ) loads test dataset

 INPUTS: